mctainsh/Arduino/libraries/HomeSpan/README.md

 * Utilizes a unique *Service-Centric* approach to creating HomeKit devices
 * Takes full advantage of the widely-popular Arduino IDE
 * 100% HAP-R2 compliance
-* 41 integrated HomeKit Services
+* Dozens of integrated HomeKit Services
 * Operates in either Accessory or Bridge mode
 * Supports pairing with Setup Codes or QR Codes
+* Supports both WiFi and Ethernet connectivity to your home network

 ### For the HomeSpan Developer